katzazakis/A314cp-SD/README.md

 # a314cp-SD-brew
-a small guide how to create a SD for the A314cp with some goodies.
+a small guide how to create your SD for the A314cp with some goodies.

 https://github.com/niklasekstrom/a314/tree/clockport_if